February 28, 2023

 There are a few ways to go about selling used items:

-Sell locally, through OfferUp, Facebook Marketplace, Craigslist etc. In most cases, this means meeting up with someone in your area to complete the transaction — although some of these platforms now support online sales where the items are shipped
+Sell locally, through OfferUp, Facebook Marketplace, Craigslist etc. In most cases, this means meeting up with someone in your area to complete the transaction—although some of these platforms now support online sales where the items are shipped.
+This can work well on a college campus.

 For most students, selling used items will be a way to make some extra cash to boost their budget, but it probably won’t replace the need for a job or side gig.